Vaishnavi-B-Mohan/p2p_optoExpt/README.md

+A framework to measure the perceptual performance of Optogenetic Proteins:
-This repo contains a MATLAB implementation of a Psychophysics experiment to measure Contrast Sensitivity Function(CSF) of participants.
-This is an established metric for visual acuity.
+A MATLAB implementation to measure Contrast Sensitivity Function(CSF) using Psychophysics.
+This is an established metric to measure the acuity of human vision.
-Using this, we can also modify the stimuli to replicate the visual perception of stimuli of a 'virtual patients' with optogenetic proteins.
+With this experiment, we can also replicate the visual perception of 'virtual patients' with optogenetic proteins.
+Think of it as virtual prototyping for optogenetic visual prosthetics.
 The interface to run the experiment is runExperiment.m